 |Sony FE 600mm f/4 GM OSS Lens||6.7||(3040)||6.4 x 17.7||(163.6 x 449.0)||DI 40.5||2019|

 While the RF 800 is relatively light and handholdable, I will primarily use this lens on a support for both comfort and stability reasons.
-Still, lighter weight makes it easy to lift the monopod off the ground to follow fast action handheld.
+Still, lighter weight makes it easy to lift a monopod off the ground to follow fast action handheld.
 Use the monopod to rest the setup between breaks in the action.

 The RF 800 F5.6 L IS utilizes the same 52mm drop-in filters as its 600mm predecessor and most of Canon's super-telephoto lenses.
 This lens's slot includes a drop-in filter holder that accepts 52mm threaded filters.
 A slim Canon Protect 52mm threaded filter comes installed.
 Note that the filter is part of the optical design of Canon's big lenses, effectively the rear element in the optical path.
 It also helpful for catching dust before it drops deep inside the lens.